Gryllodea/gym-progress/README.md

 # gym-progress
-My gym progress that I (hopefully) update frequently
+My gym progress that I (hopefully) update frequently.

+**Disclaimer:**
+This project exists purely for for my own amusement.